 These examples are interesting indeed, as we can conclude that the bell's presence or absence in any scene was systematic and not haphazard.
 Dress uniforms consistently accompanied its on-screen appearances, while there was an absence of such (with the crew in their standard service uniforms) at any hearing where the bell was absent.
 This indicates a deliberate collaboration between the Properties and Wardrobe departments to create distinct atmospheres of greater or lesser legal ceremony.

 In the context of the above logic, the bell's notable absences can be explained:

-- There are numerous situations – such as the disease in “The Deadly Years” [2x11] – that could render a captain physically or mentally unfit to command, without any criminal wrongdoing.
+- The disease in “The Deadly Years” [2x11] is but one of numerous situations that could render a captain physically or mentally unfit to command, without any criminal wrongdoing.
 A competency hearing is an examination of fitness; it does not imply legal charges.

 - Albeit a civilian context, the hearing in “Mudd's Women” [1x03] is similar to the previous example: it was convened to consider charges going forward, and resulted in the decision to hand Mr Mudd over to the legal authorities at the earliest opportunity.
 Harcourt is yet to stand trial on said charges (Kirk later suggests that he could appear as a character witness).

 The bell's absence from hearings is consistent with scenarios from the "real-world" legal system – such as out-of-court examinations or pre-trial conferences – that are designed to examine a matter in dispute.
 These forums are not for judgements or convictions, but to prepare the parties for a pending trial wherein such decisions will be made.

 The bell in its initial state, with a broken top ornament that's about to be successfully re-shaped (or messed up beyond all repair) with a Dremel: